lukpueh/tuf-community-repos/theupdateframework/community/GOVERNANCE.md

 support the Code of Conduct, and be professional and compassionate in all of their dealings with project participants.

-## Code of Conduct Committee
+## Code of Conduct Violations

-In order to review and enforce the Code of Conduct, the Steering Committee selects 3 people to be on the Code of Conduct Committee.

-These individuals will be chosen based on their community management and code of conduct experience, with diverse representation across the committee, including employer, gender, race, background, and region of the world.
-To avoid fatigue, the Steering Committee will replace at least 1 member of the CoC Committee each year.
-Members of the committee do not need to be members of The Update Framework if they have sufficient other expertise.

-The CoC Committee will receive reports of conduct violations confidentially, and will discuss them in closed meetings.
-If a report is determined to be a violation, they will recommend action on it appropriate to the scale, nature, and context of the violation, from requiring an apology, up to expulsion of an individual from the project.
-In the event that a contributor is to be demoted or expelled, the CoC Committee will forward this recommendation to the Steering Committee who will ratify it in a closed meeting.
-Should a member of the Steering Committee be the offender or the reporter, this recommendation will instead be forwarded to the CNCF staff for final arbitration.
+Code of conduct issues discovered by the community should be reported to the CNCF code of conduct committee.

+We welcome the CNCF code of conduct committee to handle code of conduct violations in either of the following ways (at their discretion):
+* notify members of the TUF Steering Committee so that we may handle the issue internally
+* handle the issue at the CNCF level and notify the project of the incident and/or resolution, as is appopriate

 ## Adding Subprojects